Strategic Planning and Student Success

 For SARA-approved postsecondary institutions located outside of Louisiana:

-SARA-approved postsecondary institutions listed on the NC-SARA website listing of approved institutions (www.nc-sara.org) may operate within Louisiana without additional authorization unless the institution offers courses or programs which require clinical experiences in the State of Louisiana and such clinical experiences place more than 10 students from each program in Louisiana who are physically present simultaneously at a single facility/site.
+SARA-approved postsecondary institutions listed on the NC-SARA website listing of approved institutions (www.nc-sara.org) may operate within Louisiana without additional authorization unless the institution offers courses or programs that require clinical experiences in the State of Louisiana and such clinical experiences place more than 10 students from each program in Louisiana who are physically present simultaneously at a single facility/site.

 SARA Student Complaints